-Bear in mind that the levelling panel refer back to the Self-Assessment Framework when levelling.
+Bear in mind that the assessors use the Self-Assessment Framework criteria when levelling.
 Refer to this too, and ensure that you are including relevant evidence.

-There are regular deadlines for Case Study submission, you can find these on the Artsmark website.
+Details of deadlines for Case Study submission can be found on the Artsmark website.
 Once you have submitted your Case Study, you will receive your award around 10 weeks after that deadline.